 Professor David Fuller

 David Fuller is Emeritus Professor of English and former Chairman of the Department of English Studies in the University of Durham.
 From 2002 to 2007 he was also the University’s Public Orator.
 He has held a University of Durham Sir Derman Christopherson Fellowship, and fellowships at the Huntington Library, the Centre for Reformation and Renaissance Studies of the University of Toronto, and the Yale Center for British Art.
 He is the author of Blake’s Heroic Argument (Croom Helm, 1988), James Joyce’s ‘Ulysses’ (Harvester, 1992), Signs of Grace (with David Brown, Cassell, 1995), and essays on a wide range of poetry, drama, and novels from Medieval to Modern, including work on Chaucer, Spenser, Marlowe, Shakespeare, Ben Jonson, Blake, Shelley, Keats, T. S. Eliot, William Empson, and the theory and practice of criticism.
-He is the editor of Tamburlaine the Great (1998), for the Clarendon Press complete works of Marlowe, of William Blake: Selected Poetry and Prose (Longman’s Annotated Texts, 2000; revised 2008), and co-editor (with Patricia Waugh) of The Arts and Sciences of Criticism (Oxford, 1999).
+He is the editor of Tamburlaine the Great (1998), for the Clarendon Press complete works of Marlowe, of William Blake: Selected Poetry and Prose (Longman’s Annotated Texts, 2000; revised 2008), and co-editor (with Patricia Waugh) of The Arts and Sciences of Criticism (Oxford, 1999) and (with Corinne Saunders and Jane Macnaughton) of The Recovery of Beauty: Arts, Culture, Medicine (2015).
 His edition, with Corinne Saunders, of a version of the medieval poem Pearl modernised by Victor Watts was published by Enitharmon in 2005.
 He trained as a Musicologist and has written on Jacobean stage music, on opera, and on ballet.
-Much of his recent research has been on Marlowe and Shakespeare in modern performance, including a book on the Sonnets published by Continuum in the series Shakespeare Now!
-He is currently working on a book on Shakespeare and the Romantics, to be published in 2014 in the series 'Oxford Shakespeare Topics'.
+Much of his recent research has been on Marlowe and Shakespeare in modern performance, including a book on the Sonnets, The Life in the Sonnets (2011), published by Continuum in the series Shakespeare Now!
+He is currently working on a book on Shakespeare and the Romantics, to be published in 2016 in the series 'Oxford Shakespeare Topics'.

 - Literature and Medicine